 You can enable TLS encryption between apps and service instances.

-Additionally, Redis for Pivotal Platform has been tested with the IPsec Add-on for PCF.
+Additionally, Redis for PCF has been tested with the IPsec Add-on for PCF.

 OS Redis Security